Tight Bound for Estimating Expectation Values from a System of Linear Equations: Approach

 \subsection{Tightness of the lower bound}

-Our approach for proving the tightness of our query-complexity lower bounds for B-EVHM, S-EVHM and B-SLEP is to give quantum algorithms that achieve these bounds.
-We now describe how we design our quantum algorithms.
-The detailed construction of these algorithms, along with their complexities, is given in~\S\ref{subsubsec:B-EVHM}.
+Our approach for proving the tightness of our query-complexity lower bounds for B-EVHM, B-SLEP and S-EVHM is to give quantum algorithms that achieve these bounds.
+The algorithm for B-EVHM discussed in \S\ref{sec:backgroundbevhm} saturates our bound for B-EVHM.
+We now describe how we design our quantum algorithms for B-SLEP and S-EVHM.
+The detailed construction of these algorithms, along with their complexities, is given in~\S\ref{subsubsec:B-SLEP} and \S\ref{app:sslep}.

 We start by describing a reduction of B-SLEP to B-EVHM, and then describe our quantum algorithm for B-EVHM.
 This reduction employs a block-encoding of $A^{-1}$, which is known to be implementable with $\polylog(1/\epsilon)$ queries to $U_A$ using techniques reviewed in \S\ref{sec:block encodings}.
 Let $U_{A^{-1}}$ be an $(\alpha,a,0)$ block encoding of $A^{-1}$.
 Observe that